mastreips/v2/week09/hw/hw_9_submission_mastreips/README.md

 Did you monitor network traffic (hint: apt install nmon ) ?
 Was network the bottleneck?

 **ANS: Yes.
 I did monitor the network.
-The eth0 network was running around 200 Mb/s and the network is configured for 1000 Mb/s (1Gb/s).
+The eth0 network was receiving and transmitting around 200 Mb/s of data each way, or a total of 400Mb/s and the network is configured for 1000 Mb/s (1Gb/s).
 The network was not the bottleneck.
 Given that all GPUs were running at 100% it is likely that the GPUs where the bottleneck in this run.**

 ![network](images/network.png)